Accessibility

 Pages

 Three types of pages are available to be added on the Page panel—full-screen, scrolling, and grid.
-We recommend using full-screen and scrolling pages to build accessible apps.
+It is recommended that you use full-screen and scrolling pages to build accessible apps.

 The following table summarizes the information in this section: